Mathnerd314/stroscot/docs/Commentary/Macros.rst

 * A (Scheme) special form is a hard-coded operative accessed by a reserved symbol
 * A (Kernel) fexpr is a non-macro operative that is expressed as a ``$vau`` lambda taking unevaluated operands and the dynamic environment where the function is called

-Although consistent, this terminology is confusing to newcomers, because there is no similarity to other languages.
-So Stroscot's terminology:
+Although it gives each concept its own name, "fexpr" is an unusual word with no prior referent except maybe the old Lisp I fexpr which didn't take an environment hence couldn't implement lexical scope.
+So Stroscot's terminology follows `newLISP <http://www.newlisp.org/index.cgi?page=Differences_to_Other_LISPs>`__  and calls fexprs "macros":

-* A function is a Shutt applicative
+* A Stroscot function is a Shutt applicative
-* A macro is a Shutt fexpr
+* A Stroscot macro is a Shutt fexpr

-Although fexprs are more powerful and have different semantics from the macros found in other languages, they are still "macro-like" in that they operate on ASTs, so it's clearer to the uninitiated to call them macros in a general sense.
-As evidence, `newLISP <http://www.newlisp.org/index.cgi?page=Differences_to_Other_LISPs>`__  calls their fexprs "macros".
+The rationale is that Stroscot's macros operate on ASTs like macros in other languages, so it's clearer to the uninitiated to call them macros.
+But, they return a value instead of an AST, so they are more powerful than other languages' macros.

 Hygiene
 =======